Getting Started with C

 It is often cumbersome and time-consuming to go through a program step-by-step until am interesting point is reached.
 Breakpoints help with this.
 They allow to stop the program's execution at a specified location.
 You may even indicate a condition with a breakpoint, the execution then only stops there when the condition is satisfied.

 You can set/unset a breakpoint by clicking on the line number on the left of the source code.
-Set breakpoints on lines 7 and 8 (the lines with the body of the for loop and the return statement).
-Then remove the breakpoint in the main function and restart the program.
+Set breakpoints on lines 7 and 8 (the lines with the body of the for

-You can resume the execution by clicking on the button "Continue" (second from the left, with the triangle) or using the shortcut c.
+You can resume the execution by clicking on the button "Continue" (second from the left, with the triangle) or using the shortcut c

-You can see the list of breakpoints on the tab breakpoints on the right.
+on the right.
 The checkbox allows to enable/disable a breakpoint, e.g., if you don't need it right now, but you don't want to remove it completely.
 You can also add a condition to a breakpoint.
-Try to click on the button "condition" for the breakpoint on line 7 and enter the condition: rest < 20.
-Confirm the condition by pressing enter, otherwise it is not token into account.
+Try to click on the button "condition" for the breakpoint on line 7 and enter the condition: rest < 20

 Inspecting Variables

-The values of local variables and parameters of functions are shown in the tab local variables.
-In addition you can inspect global variables in the tab expressions, just type in the name of the global variable (or any valid C expression actually).
-Try entering the expressions division_result; remove all breakpoints; set a new breakpoint on line 16; restart the program and step over the function call.
-Check the value displayed of the expression for division_result before and after the call to division.
+; remove all breakpoints; set a new breakpoint on line 16; restart the program and step over the function call.
+Check the value displayed of the expression for division_result